Wolf’s mask order inflames partisan fight over virus | Times Leader

 “What we’re disputing is by using his emergency powers, this governor is dictating it to people,” said Senate Majority Leader Jake Corman, R-Centre.
 “We live in a free society, people can make decisions for themselves.”

-Pennsylvania’s state House Republican leaders called “another unenforceable, unilateral mask order.”
+Pennsylvania’s state House Republican leaders called Wolf’s expanded mask order “another unenforceable, unilateral mask order.”
 Five House Republicans issued a statement questioning the science behind using a mask to contain the virus.

 One of them, state Rep. David Rowe, R-Union, said in a statement that it is “abhorrent that the Wolf administration has gone back and forth on this issue.”